A joint revocable trust is a trust that is set up for two people. It is funded with separate or common property.

 A living trust should also contain provisions that address your incapacity.
 It should provide for the protection of your estate.
 They can protect government-funded services through Medi-care or Med-cal.
 A large percentage of the elderly rely on government-funded medical benefits.
 Unless you have proper planning, their home can be the subject of an “estate recovery” upon their death.

 Yet another added benefit of a living trust pertains to married couples.
 Only a living trust can provide you with a feeling of security.
-After the death of the second spouse, your assets and wealth will eventually pass to your selected beneficiaries.
+After the death of the second spouse, your assets will pass to your beneficiaries.
 It is protected from going to some stranger you didn’t know before your death.
-Married couples often make a huge mistake, thinking that their estate is secure for their next-generation without a trust in place.
-The truth of the matter is that once the first spouse dies, if the home is not in trust, then the surviving spouse can add anyone to the title who they desire.
+Married couples often make huge mistakes.
+They think that their estate is secure for the next generation without trust in place.
+If the home is not in trust, then the surviving spouse can add anyone to the title they desire.
 Often this turns out to be a new partner in life.
-The surviving spouse will then out of loneliness make another connection with a significant other.
+The surviving spouse will make another connection with a significant other.
 The estate is then at considerable risk of escaping generational passing.
 It will be subject to dilution or elimination because of the new significant other.
 A living trust would put the brakes on such a scenario.
 It will preserve the estate for the next generation.

 A will by itself cannot control a disposition in the future as a living trust can.
-The Revocable Living Trust near me prevents your intentions for your estate from being violated.
+The Revocable Living Trust prevents your intentions for your estate from being violated.
 A will alone cannot accomplish.
 The trust preserves the estate for your children or other beneficiaries.
-Get your living trust near me before the inevitable happens.
-Iron Clad Living Trust Attorney near me is the person you want in your corner to help achieve your goals.
+Get your living trust before the inevitable happens.
+Iron Clad Living Wills Lawyer is the person you want to help achieve your goals in your corner.